SJSUSpring2020-CMPE272/Whats-Trending/README.md

 docker run -p 80:80 myapp
 ```

+The docker image is also available on our [Docker Hub](https://hub.docker.com/repository/docker/lindatvy/whatstrendingapp).

 ## To get the client_secrets.json
 1. Go to [Google Cloud Console](https://console.cloud.google.com) and create a new project.
 2. Enable the YouTube Data API v3.